 1. .DDS textures use less memory

-The advantage of using .DDS textures for your materials is that this file type makes it possible to reduce the amount of memory that textures use by reducing the quality a little.
-This is useful if you're trying to cram as many textures as possible into a limited amount of graphics card and system memory, and is especially suitable for organic/nature textures where precision isn't vital.
+The advantage of using .DDS textures for your materials is that this file type makes it possible to reduce the amount of memory that textures use by lowering the quality a little.
+This is useful if you're trying to cram as many textures as possible into a limited amount of graphics card and system memory, and is especially suitable for organic/nature textures where precision is not vital.

 - A 16-bit 1024x1024 .JPG image requires 2.4 MB of graphics card memory.

 - The same image stored in .DDS format using BC7 compression would require only 630 KB.
 So you could use almost 4 x 1024x1024 .DDS textures for the 'price' of 1 .JPG texture.

 You might notice that the DDS file size exceeds that of an equivalent .JPG file.
 The reason is that .JPG files are compressed files whereas .DDS files are compressed in the graphics card memory, so you can safely ignore the .DDS file sizes.